- 4-hour rush available for Thai National ID Card

 Why NYC Legal & Notary for Thai National ID Card → Indonesian (Bahasa)

 The Indonesian (Bahasa) workflow is one division of a registered Thai law firm with six in-house Notarial Services Attorneys, which is why every file can be notarised, MFA-stamped and embassy-attested without leaving our office chain.
-We operate six in-house Notarial Services Attorneys, a panel of more than 200 certified translators across 205 languages, and a dedicated MFA & embassy liaison team that visits the Department of Consular Affairs at Chaeng Watthana every working day.
+The firm keeps notarial capacity in-house (six attorneys), a 200-strong translator panel spanning 205 languages, and a courier-liaison desk permanently assigned to the Department of Consular Affairs.

 Using your Indonesian (Bahasa) document abroad